 Generally, keeping utilization below 30 percent and above 0 is the accepted rule of thumb for positive effects on your credit score.
 Keep in mind that it is also important to make on-time payments every single month, so make sure to make your payments monthly.

 Are you looking for a new credit card to continue growing your credit?
-With credit health rewards and regular assessments of credit score factors, Vital Card can help cardholders improve their credit and learn healthy financial habits.
+With credit health rewards and regular assessments of credit score factors, Vital can help cardholders improve their credit and learn healthy financial habits.

 Sources